ruby-rails-life/rails_gems/README.md

 * A simple Ruby on Rails plugin for creating and managing a breadcrumb navigation for a Rails project.
 * Customize breadcrumbs->lib/custom_breadcrumbs_builder.rb

+## better_errors

+* Better Errors replaces the standard Rails error page with a much better and more useful error page.
+* When better_errors does not work, add [BetterErrors::Middleware.allow_ip!
+"0.0.0.0/0"] to config/environments/development.rb